 FET stands for Field Effect Transistors which are considered to be highly efficient transistors compared to the BJTs, in many aspects.

 In the following example circuits we will learn about many interesting FET based circuit modules which can be integrated across each other for creating many different innovative circuits, for personalized used and applications.

 In the earlier paragraphs we learned how to use a BJT as a switch, quite similarly, an FET can be also applied like a DC ON/OFF switch.

-The figure above shows, an FET configured like a switch for toggling an LED ON/OFF in response to a 9V and 0V input signal at its gate.
+The figure above shows, an FET configured like a switch for toggling an connected load ON/OFF in response to a 12V and 0V input signal at its gate.

 Quite like a BJT, you can also wire an FET for amplifying extremely low current input signals to an amplified high current high voltage output, as indicated the figure above.

 High Impedance MIC Amplifier Module